 A Masters degree is an academic degree awarded to individuals who successfully denote a higher level of expertise.
 There are two main types of Masters - taught and research.

 Australia has the third largest number of foreign students in the world despite having a community of only 23 million.
 These are strong academic credentials, but Australian institutions are just as highly ranked as the cities that house them around the native land.

-Request Information Part time Masters Degrees in Social Policy in New South Wales in Australia 2018
+Request Information Part time Master's Programs in Social Policy in New South Wales in Australia 2018

 The Master of Applied Policy, offered by the UTS Institute for Public Policy and Governance (UTS: IPPG), is designed for middle-level and senior professionals and practitioners in the public, private and non-profit sectors seeking to enhance their knowledge, skills base and career opportunities.
 It provides a transdisciplinary basis for understanding policy across these sectors.
 The course examines the development and implementation of policy in practice; policy research skills and methodologies; the making and evaluation of policy; and program implementation and management.
 The course is informed by the applied policy and social research experience of the UTS: IPPG with government, industry and community in the Australian context and internationally. [+]